Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > Comments in Python start with a # character, they can also be written within docstring(String within triple quotes)

 ---

+## 41. How to capitalize the first letter of string?

+> Capitalize() method capitalizes the first letter of the string, and if the letter is already capital it returns the original string

+---